Vector Optimization with Gaussian Process Bandits: Numerical results

 \subsection{Experimental setup and competing algorithms}

 We apply min-max normalization to inputs.
 We also standardize the outputs to work on a unified scale of $[0,1]$, i.e., for $\epsilon$ and $\sigma$.
-We fix $\epsilon=0.1$, $\delta=0.05$, $\sigma=0.1$.
-We use RBF kernel featuring automatic relevance determination for all experiments as it is fairly standard, and in line with our GP assumption in Section~\ref{sec:PD}, we assume known hyperparameters and choose them using maximum likelihood estimation prior to optimization.
+We fix $\epsilon=0.1$, $\delta=0.05$, $\sigma=0.1$. \revf{The GP model is initialized using a single randomly selected design point to start the optimization.} We use RBF kernel featuring automatic relevance determination for all experiments as it is fairly standard, and in line with our GP assumption in Section~\ref{sec:PD}, we assume known hyperparameters and choose them using maximum likelihood estimation prior to optimization.
 Similar to the other works with the same confidence hyperrectangle definition \citep{JMLR:v17:15-047}, we scale down $\beta_t$ by an empirical factor, in this case $2^5=32$.
 We report our results as average of 10 runs.